-Pink eye, also referred to a conjunctivitis, is a common and highly contagious infection of the eye that leads to redness, itching and excessive tearing.
-This infection frequently occurs in school-age children; however, it’s possible for anyone to catch pink eye if they come in contact with someone who has this infection.
+Pink eye also referred to as conjunctivitis, is a common and highly contagious infection of the eye that leads to redness, itching, and excessive tearing.
+This infection frequently occurs in school-age children; however, it’s possible for anyone to catch the pink eye if they come in contact with someone who has this infection.
 Find out the symptoms of pink eye and when to see our Elmhurst, IL, optometrists for treatment.

 Causes of Pink Eye

 There are three main types of pink eye: